21 Words That Will Make You Sound Smarter

 - Precipice: The literal meaning of this word is the edge of a cliff, but it can be used metaphorically to suggest that you’re on the verge of some dangerous action or decision.
 For example, "Don’t test me today, Martha.
 My kids have driven me to the precipice of insanity."

 - Pleonasm: Pleonasm refers to the use of more words than is necessary to convey one meaning.
 In other words, when someone is being redundant.
-For example, "Henry, saying that your yacht is gorgeous, beautiful, marvellous, wonderful and perfect is pleonastic."
+For example, "Henry, saying that your yacht is gorgeous, beautiful, marvellous, wonderful, fantastic and perfect is pleonastic."

 - Sanguine: Sanguine can refer either to a blood red colour or to a sate of being optimistic and positive.
 For example, "I’m sanguine about the future as long as you’re not in it."
 (Ouch).